sveltejs/sapper/site/content/docs/03-client-api.md

 * `href` — the page to prefetch

 Programmatically prefetches the given page, which means a) ensuring that the code for the page is loaded, and b) calling the page's `preload` method with the appropriate options.
-This is the same behaviour that Sapper triggers when the user taps or mouses over an `<a>` element with `rel=prefetch` for Sapper version <= 0.28 or [sapper:prefetch](https://sapper.svelte.dev/docs#sapper_prefetch) for Spper version >= 0.29.
+This is the same behaviour that Sapper triggers when the user taps or mouses over an `<a>` element with [sapper:prefetch](https://sapper.svelte.dev/docs#sapper_prefetch).

 Returns a `Promise` that resolves when the prefetch is complete.